BBK-PiJ-2014-28/Quiz/README.md

 Plan for executing coursework :-

 SET-UP CLIENT program:
+	Keep simple (K.I.S.S.) as per CW spec - only have new quiz and end quiz in set-up client, all functionality in square brackets should be in separate class.
-  Initialize arrays with unique IDs - two Arrays, one for questions and one for corresponding answers (should answers be ENUM?
+  [Initialize arrays with unique IDs - two Arrays, one for questions and one for corresponding answers (should answers be ENUM?
 Multiple choice!
-Can ENUM be set by user?);
+Can ENUM be set by user?);]
-  Will be written to server as a list of the Arrays and will be assigned a unique ID.
+  [Will be written to server as a list of the Arrays and will be assigned a unique ID.]
-  There should be a third array for player scores, which can be sorted into order of high-low scores (parameters name and questions answered correctly - counter).
+  [There should be a third array for player scores, which can be sorted into order of high-low scores (parameters name and questions answered correctly - counter).]
-  All Arrays to be sent to server in one list per quiz.
+  [All Arrays to be sent to server in one list per quiz.]
-  Quizzes and results should be retrievable by their unique ID (should each quiz-list have the ID?
-Test different        implementations).
+  [Quizzes and results should be retrievable by their unique ID (should each quiz-list have the ID?
+Test different implementations).]
   Should be a quiz close method to end the quiz.

 PLAYER CLIENT program: